 “In any discussion of solutions to these problems, issues of racism within law enforcement and the overarching reality of colonization and residential school are what need to be addressed and redressed,” MacDougall said.

 “The women and children affected are not forgotten, because the family members, the community members, and the activists who have been working for all these years will not give up.”

-Editor’s note: This series, originally set at 4, concludes with Part 5 next week summarizing resources for families and national efforts to stop the violence against women and children.
+Part 5 concludes by summarizing resources for families and national efforts to stop the violence against women and children.
 It will also examine Canada’s response to this human rights emergency and intervention by the United Nations.

 Valerie Taliman, Navajo, is president of Three Sisters Media, which offers publishing, social media and public relations services.
 She is also an award-winning journalist specializing in environmental, social justice and human rights issues.
 She is based in Albuquerque, N.M.
 Contact her at email@example.com.